lmccart/SocialHacking/readme.md

 A conviction that creative people can derail society for the best, a deep love for code, and a willingness to explore uncomfortable situations.
 You should at least have taken Introduction to Computational Media or have similar experience with programming.

-This four-point course will meet in the first twelve weeks of the semester.
+This two-point course will meet in the second seven weeks of the semester.

 ## Syllabus